|This article is a work in progress.|

 Instead of the free-roaming 3D strategy and exploration of the first three console games, this entry takes the concept into the 2D plane, restricting the player’s movement to that of traditional 2D side-scrolling platformers.
 Otherwise, the game keeps the series' unique character design, world aesthetic, pacing, and elemental mechanics of each Pikmin type.

-This article brought to you by amiibo™, in case you hadn't cottoned onto that.
+This article was brought to you by amiibo™, in case you hadn't cottoned onto that.

 | Regional Differences|